Lucass97/VisionTransformer/README.md

 - **`--weights WEIGHTS`**: Path to the pre-trained model weights file

 ### Configuration

-The training process is governed by a YAML configuration file, located in the [`configs/`](configs/) directory.
-An example configuration is shown below:
+The training process is configured using a YAML file, typically located in the [`configs/`](configs/) directory.
+The configuration is validated using Pydantic models to ensure type correctness and constraints.
+Here's an example configuration file:

 ```yaml
 device: "cuda:0"